This Company Will Pay You Up to $300/Year for Turning Off the Lights

-1. Sign up for OhmConnect and sync it with your online utility account through PG&E, SDG&E or Southern California Edison.
+- Sign up for OhmConnect and sync it with your online utility account through PG&E, SDG&E or Southern California Edison.
 You must have an online account with one of these electric companies to qualify for OhmConnect.
-You'll earn up to $75 just for synching your account.
 This needs to be done when you sign up, so have your utility info handy.

-4. Profit!
-OhmConnect rewards you up to $300/year for not contributing to the high demand that prompts unclean power sources to turn on.
+- Profit!
+OhmConnect rewards you up to $300/year (depending on your power savings) for not contributing to the high demand that prompts unclean power sources to turn on.

 When members substantially decrease energy demand during #OhmHours, the CA electricity market, or California ISO, avoids turning on an expensive, dirty power plant… and pays OhmConnect instead.